Singaporeans brave traffic jam, crowds to go bargain hunting at new IKEA in Johor Baru

 IKEA told Channel NewsAsia that cross-border delivery is not offered "at the moment" but highlighted that IKEA can deliver to "any agency" appointed by the customer, including delivery companies that proved cross-border services.

-Delivery costs from IKEA Tebrau to areas in Johor state ranging from RM80 to RM250 depending on distance.
+Delivery costs from IKEA Tebrau to areas in Johor state range from RM80 to RM250 depending on distance.

 Mr Louis Tan, a Singaporean who owns a second property in Johor Baru, told Channel NewsAsia that shopping at IKEA Tebrau will benefit him as he can purchase items and have them delivered to his address in Malaysia.